How To Get A Matte Finish On Resin

 1. Will Matte Finishes Affect the Durability of the Resin?

 When applied correctly will not compromise the durability of the resin.
-In fact, matte varnishes and sealers often contribute to enhanced protection against scratches and UV damage.
+In fact, matte varnishes and sealers often give enhanced protection against scratches and UV damage.

 2. How Can I Remove Glossiness Without Damaging the Resin Surface?